AishaKram/AishaKram/README.md

 - 👋 Hi, my name is Aisha!
-- 👀 I’m interested in an internship in Software Engineering.
+- 👀 I’m interested in opportunities regarding Software Engineering and UX/UI design.
-- 🌱 I’m currently doing an undergrad in Comp Sci.
+- 🌱 I recently completed an undergrad in Comp Sci.
 - ⚡ Fun fact: I was apart of the Step Up 2024 tech accelerator programme :)

 <!---